fyodorovich/Timebank-Toolkit/Coordinator.md

 ``TIP`` _Apply a [time and management technique](TimeManagement.html) that suits the situation_

-## Getting People to be Members
+## Getting People to be Members  <a name="Members"></a>

 This is one of the most important jobs for a coordinator.
 Your role is to manage a vibrant community.
 Where do those people come from?
 Did you find them or did they find you?
-When you have found each other, how do you nurture and support them to become an active and committed Timebanker?
+When you have found each other, how do you nurture and support them to [become an active and committed Timebanker](Members.html)?

-The process of generating a relationship of this sort has been closely studied in sales and marketing where the potential for profits is a motivator.
-Timebank may not have a for-profit motivation but we want the same broad outcomes.
-The clear message from all of the marketing advice is that [developing a relationship with people in your community is a process](Onboarding.html).
-It requires a lot of input from you and you need to nurture your new members.

-* Which Sign up form?

-    If your timebank does not have any restriction on who becomes a member then you can use the CW3 registration tools.
-Do this by checking the “Allow anyone to sign up” checkbox in the config area.
-It’s on by default.

-    If you have any restrictions or requirements for new members then you may want to control the signup process yourself.
-This will enable you to inform your prospective members of the information that they need to supply and provide a way for them to begin the process.

-    If you have a custom sign up form, you need to turn option “allow anyone to signup” option OFF and redirect users to your sign up form.
-We suggest you use a “Special Page” that is pinned to your home page.
-In that page you can direct users to your form.

-    * CW3
-    * Custom Build
-        * Google Forms
-        * Jot Forms
-        * Air Tables
-        * WordPress
-        * HubSpot

 ### Communicating with the Group